-Early in the 20th Century, landlords, Clovelly Estates, owned a golf course, situated alongside the Silvermine River in the Fish Hoek Valley.
-This was home to the Clovelly Golf Club.
+Early in the 20th Century, Clovelly Estates owned a golf course, situated alongside the Silvermine River in the Fish Hoek Valley, home to Clovelly Golf Club.
 When they went into liquidation, during the Great Depression of the early 1930’s, the members of the Club tried to buy the course from the executors of the insolvent estate.
 Unfortunately their bid was not successful.
 The course was bought by Messrs Ackerman and Pevsner and they formed the Clovelly Country Club.
 Membership was offered to all members of the original Clovelly Golf Club, but the majority of the members decided to move away and purchase their own golf club.

 The lease of “Raapkraal” farm (55.369 morgen) was for nine years, with an option to renew for a further nine years at a fixed rate of £10 per month.
 A cottage on the farm, included in the lease, was altered to become the first clubhouse.
 The founder members, under the watchful eye of “Oupa” Harrison and Mr. H.B.
 “Pop” Lee, all contributed in some way or another, to the layout of the new course, be it in time, effort or cash.
 The original layout of the course ran up and down the mountain slope, as opposed to the present layout, which runs along the gradient of the mountain.
 The nine-hole course was opened for play on the 1st September 1932.
 The inaugural competition was won by Dennis Langton, who later became the Club Champion.
 He was tragically killed in action during World War II.